 I joined Flodesk after paying for convertkit for over a year and still hadn’t made any money from my email list.
 I had over 1000 subscribers and couldn’t afford the cost of maintaining such a large list.

-Flodesk has Beautiful Free email templates and right now you can use my code which gives you 50% off the original price.
+Flodesk has Beautiful Free email templates and right now you can use my code which gives you 50% off the original price for a limited time.

 What makes the Flodesk platform so great?